 4. Bare Spots

-Possible causes include spilled chemicals or gasoline, overdose of fertilizers or weed killers, and dog damage; also, buried debris, infertile spots or lawn disease, such as snow mold, which can wipe out bentgrass patches during winter, and so on.
+Possible causes include spilled chemicals or gasoline, overdose of fertilizers or weed killer, and dog damage; also, buried debris, infertile spots or lawn disease, such as snow mold, which can wipe out bentgrass patches during winter, and so on.
 Replace the soil if necessary.
 Reseed (as in Item 1) or replace with sod from another part of the lawn.